aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

     if (pres != null) pres.dispose();
 }
 ```
 ![example1_image](custom_shape_1.png)

-##  Remove Points from Shape
+##  Remove Points From Shape

-- Create an instance of [GeometryShape](https://apireference.aspose.com/slides/java/com.aspose.slides/GeometryShape) class of type [ShapeType.Heart](https://apireference.aspose.com/slides/java/com.aspose.slides/ShapeType#Heart).
+1. Create an instance of [GeometryShape](https://apireference.aspose.com/slides/java/com.aspose.slides/GeometryShape) class and set the [ShapeType.Heart](https://apireference.aspose.com/slides/java/com.aspose.slides/ShapeType) type.
-- Retrieve an instance of the [GeometryPath](https://apireference.aspose.com/slides/java/com.aspose.slides/GeometryPath) class from the shape.
+2. Get an instance of the [GeometryPath](https://apireference.aspose.com/slides/java/com.aspose.slides/GeometryPath) class from the shape.
-- Remove segment of the path.
+3. Remove the segment for the path.
-- Apply the path to the shape.
+4. Apply the path to the shape.

+This Java code shows you how to remove points from a shape:

 ``` java
 Presentation pres = new Presentation();
 try {